wangfowen/owenwangdotcom/_posts/2014-01-23-learning-about-learning.md

 attended them, I wasn't taking down notes to memorize for tests anymore; I was writing things down because they were interesting to me.
 What I learned had real world applications and I actually wanted to know more.
-Derivations weren't just lines I had to recite and regurgitate on exams anymore, they were now explanations for how things worked.
-I inadvertently found my purpose for
-learning: to learn.
+Derivations weren't just lines I had to recite and regurgitate on exams anymore, they were explanations for how things worked.
+I inadvertently found my purpose for learning: to learn.

 Even though my purpose changed, my methods hadn't really.
 Outside of class I was still too lazy to put in effort, and so I still crammed for exams.
 But even the